riagarg/sano-be-test/README.md

 1. Create an endpoint that allows admin staff to place DNA Kit Orders on behalf of users

     1.1. placing an order should notify the user that the order was successfully placed.
     We also would like to be able to specify the notification type (`email` or `sms`).
-DNAKitOrders of type `whole-exome-sequencing` should notify users via sms while other types should notify them via email.
+DNAKitOrders of type `whole-exome-sequencing` should notify users via SMS while other types should notify them via email.
 See **Email/SMS Delivery API integrations** below.

 2. Update the existing `GET /users/` endpoint to return an additional `orders` property, containing all DNAKitOrders associated with each user.